SEBI Recategorization-SEBI came up with new set of categorization. This was a huge shock to the Mutual Fund Industry. Because many funds are forced to merge with similar funds offered in the AMC. Also, this gave the investors about the clarity on the fund types. (Refer my post “SEBI Mutual Fund Cate

 Conclusion:-You might have surprised that I did not change my funds this year also.
 Yes, because equity investment does not mean changing fund frequently.
 However, keeping an eye on fund performance is also a must.
 The fund I selected are old funds and consistently performed in all market cycles.

 You may see some other funds which performed well above these funds.
 But do remember that during a market uptrend, even the worst fund will generate you BEST returns.
 The real test of the fund will come into picture when the market starts to fall i.e downside protection.

 If the benchmark fell to 20% and your fund has fallen 10 15%, then this is the best fund to me.
 Because it protected from fall.
 Hence, always look for consistency and other parameters rather than chasing returns.

 Also, before jumping into investment try to refer my GYAAN given about investment.
 Because I found that many of the blog readers have no clue of why they investing and for how long they have to invest.

-Refer our latest posts related to Mutual Funds for 2018-
+Refer my latest posts related to Mutual Funds:-

 - Top 5 Best ELSS Tax Saving Mutual Funds 2019